ronaldodeschain/poosenac/readme.md

 ## About Me

 I'm a System Developer with a passion for exploring new technologies and tools.
 I enjoy working on Technology stack and I’m constantly learning new technologies.
+I love 3d printing and thinking in solutions outisde the box.
 Here are a few things I love to do:

-- 👨‍💻 Coding
+-  Coding
-- 🌱 Learning about new tech
+-  Learning about new tech
-- 📚 Sharing knowledge
+-  Sharing knowledge
-- 📚 Languages
+-  Languages
-- [inserir uma imagem] 3d Printing
+-  3d Printing

 ## Skills